1 / 10

 This controlled suspension means that the Proace manages to keep bodyroll in check, too, so you can approach a corner with confidence and carry some speed around it without chucking the load all over the place.
 There are two different wheel sizes, but whether you go for the standard 16-inch steel rims or the 17-inch alloys of the Design model you won’t notice a difference to the ride.

 There is only a front-wheel drive version of the Proace, but it manages to retain good levels of grip in usual road-going circumstances.

-The steering is responsive and direct, if sometimes a little lacking in feedback.
+The steering is responsive and direct, if lacking in feedback.
 This means that it doesn’t feel quite as heavy as you might want through faster corners.
 Overall, though, it is sharp enough that it is easy to pilot around town.
 It comes with a relatively tight turning circle, too – 11.3m on the shorter model and 12.4m on the medium and longer versions.

 "The most economical engine is the higher powered 1.5-litre diesel, which claims up to 44.8mpg.
 Next is the lower-powered 1.5-litre at up to 42.2mpg while the 2.0-litre diesels officially average around 38mpg."

 The older models look much more efficient on paper, with economy up around 55mpg.
 However, it is worth noting that this is because the old engines were rated under the more unrealistic NEDC fuel testing regime.
 A real-world figure of something around 40mpg is more likely.

 Meanwhile, the electric Proace with a 50kWh battery has a range of 142 miles, while the 75 kWh model gets up to 205 miles from a charge.
 Charge times take up to 28 hours using a domestic three-prong plug, but you can cut that down by using a home-installed wall charger (4.75 hours) or a public rapid charger (0.5 hrs).

 How much should you be paying for a used Toyota Proace?